 The pit designs involve extending the existing pits within stages.
-The Whittle 4X pit optimizations are based on current operating costs, throughputs and recoveries for each ore type, a long-term base gold price of \$1,500/oz (with \$1,800/oz used for North Gate and South Sat short term pits) and developed using Measured and Indicated Mineral Resources only.
-The final pit shell corresponds to a revenue factor of 1.02 or \$1,529/oz.
-The Mineral Resource models were re-blocked using MineSight software to include dilution at 16% and ore loss at 1%.
+The Whittle 4X pit optimizations are based on current operating costs, throughputs and recoveries for each ore type, a long-term base gold price of \$1,800/oz.
+For the Mineral Resource models, 1 m dilution was applied by side for zones below cutoff grade and ore loss at 4%.